chroma-hade/AnimController/README.md

 if not IsActionPlaying then
 	-- Do stuff
 else
-	warn("Bam! some action priority animation are playing!") end
+	warn("Bam! some high priority animation are playing!") end
 ```